 Once you have found a replacement and a new contract has been signed, your contract will end.
 A refund of your damage deposit and a re-protection of the deposits paid by all of the tenants of the new agreement should occur.

-As above, it is very important to ensure that you leaving is documented and that you are protected against any charges for damages from when you move out.
+As above, it is particularly important to ensure that your leaving is documented and that you are protected against any charges for damages from when you move out.
 This should be done via way of written confirmation from your landlord so make sure you obtain this from the landlord.

 Before you leave the property